SolaceProducts/.github/profile/README.md

 </div>

-## Hi there 👋 Welcome to the SolaceProducts Github Organization!
+## Welcome to the SolaceProducts Github Organization!

 SolaceProducts offers a repositories containing open source Solace Products.
 You can use these projects to integrate with, and use, Solace PubSub+ products.